bahmutov/cypress-examples/docs/recipes/find-duplicates.md

 <!-- fiddle-end -->

+You can watch the above recipe derivation in the video [Find Duplicate Text Kiwi And Confirm The Rest Of Elements Are Unique](https://youtu.be/MU08Air76bI).
 If we do not know the duplicate value, see the recipe [Checking for duplicates](./duplicates.md)